Non-European Union/European Economic Countries Area/EFTA (non-EU/EEA/EFTA) - Still Abroad (or Not Working in Malta)

 Category Start Date Fee

-Non-EU/EEA/EFTA ELT Students with a student visa living in Malta Registration shall be available as from April 2024 but enforced as from January 2025 €335
+Non-EU/EEA/EFTA ELT Students with a student visa living in Malta Available as of April 2024 and enforced as of January 2025 €335

 EU Internships

 Any licensed education institutions that offer Tourism and Hospitality programmes within the EU can register their interest and intent to send their students to perform internships in Malta on the online portal.
-Once the entity is approved by ITS following the necessary due diligence procedures, the entity can then register their students coming to Malta for an internship as ‘candidates’ on the online portal.
-To be approved, the intern is to be enrolled in a full time programme of study which includes an internship as part of the curriculum.
+Once the entity is approved by Skills Pass following the necessary due diligence procedures, the entity can then register their students coming to Malta for an internship as ‘candidates’ on the online portal.
+To be approved, the intern is to be enrolled in a full-time programme of study which includes an internship as part of the curriculum.

-If an EU-licensed educational institution utilizes agencies for internship logistics, they must appoint a member of these agencies as one of their administrators.
+If an EU-licensed educational institution utilises agencies for internship logistics, they must appoint a member of these agencies as one of their administrators on the portal.

 A student registering for such Skills Pass for an internship would need to email a copy of their programme of study which proves that the internship is part of the curriculum of the course that they are following.
 This is to be emailed to [email protected] upon registration.
 Such interns will be issued with a Tourism & Hospitality Student Pass for the duration of the internship up to a maximum of one year duration